 Read more: OCS updates from OE standards

 If you are currently certified to the OE standards, your transition to the OCS will occur on your next annual renewal.
 For additional information, contact your Certification Body.
-You can read an overivew of what has changed in this document: OCS updates from OE standards.
+You can read an overview of what has changed in this document: OCS updates from OE standards.

-As companies currently certified to the OE standards renew their certification, they will transition to being certified to the OCS.
 Look for “OCS” in the column where the standards are listed to find companies who have transitioned.

 Contact one of the Certification Bodies listed below to become certified to the Organic Content Standard: